 Kazakhstan withdrew its draft law "On State Regulation of Genetic Engineering Activities" from Parliamentary review in May 2016.
-The draft was submitted in September 2010 and had undergone a number of hearings by the Parliamentary Committee, but concern about additional budgetary spending while the Kazakh Government seeks to limit costs eventually killed it.
-Without this law in place, development of agricultural biotechnology beyond what is currently allowed is unlikely to occur in Kazakhstan.
+Without this law in place, development of agricultural biotechnology will remain constrained in Kazakhstan.
 Sources believe that it is unlikely that this law will be reconsidered unless Kazakhstan's primary trade partner, Russia, changes its stance on the topic.

-The Eurasian Economic Union (EAEU) regulations (covering not just Kazakhstan but also Russia, Belarus, Armenia and Kyrgyzstan) have recently come into force regulating labeling and imports of GE products.
-As Kazakhstan continues to integrate into the EAEU, it is expected that policies and views of the other member states (especially Russia) will play a greater role in regulating biotechnology in Kazakhstan.
+As Kazakhstan continues to integrate into the EAEU, it is expected that policies and views of the other member states, especially Russia, will play a greater role in regulating biotechnology in Kazakhstan.
 In particular, Kazakhstan has made a point of enforcing EAEU labeling regulations on GE products.

 Covering nearly two-thirds of all planted area, wheat dominates Kazakhstan's crop production.
 The Ministry of Agriculture has a strategy of diversifying crop production away from wheat and into more feed grains and oilseeds; however, agricultural biotechnology is not part of the Ministry's most recent five-year Agricultural Plan.
-Not only that, but an amendment to the 2003 Law "On Seeds Farming" restricts new testing and commercial growth of GE seeds.